 The term somatic derives from the Greek word soma and means "of, relating to, or affecting the body; corporeal or physical experience."
-Although Hanna (1976) identified a field of somatics in 1976, "somatic" perspectives
+Although Hanna (1976) identified a field of somatics in 1976, "somatic" perspectives and/or observing dance.

 Beliefs include: